kubernetes/enhancements/keps/sig-node/5359-pod-level-swap-control/README.md

 - What changes (in invocations, configurations, API use, etc.) is an existing cluster required to make on upgrade, in order to make use of the enhancement?
 -->

+Upgrade: Feature gate is off by default in Alpha.
+No changes until enabled on nodes and swapPolicy field used on pods.

+Downgrade: swapPolicy is ignored by older kubelets.
+Pods set with swapPolicy.mode: "Disabled", will revert to node-level behavior.

 ### Version Skew Strategy